-Learning Objective: 2.02C.
-Distinguish between chemical reactions that release energy and
+Learning Objective: 02.02C Distinguish between chemical reactions that release energy and those that take in energy.

-- 22. Which of the following analogies does not illustrate the energy type it is paired with? - A. the cocking back of the trigger on a starters pistol before a race potential energy - B. picking up speed as you roll down a snow covered hill in winter kinetic energy - C. the stretching of a bungee chord without releasing it mechanical energy - D. the spring up you get when you jump on a pogo stick kinetic energy - E. basketball players bending their knees before they do a lay-up mechanical energy
+- 21. Which of the following analogies does not illustrate the energy type it is paired with? - A. the cocking back of the trigger on a starters pistol before a race potential energy - B. picking up speed as you roll down a snow covered hill in winter kinetic energy - C. the stretching of a bungee chord without releasing it mechanical energy - D. the spring up you get when you jump on a pogo stick kinetic energy - E. basketball players bending their knees before they do a lay-up mechanical energy

-Learning Objective: 2.02C.
-Distinguish between chemical reactions that release energy and
+Learning Objective: 02.02C Distinguish between chemical reactions that release energy and those that take in energy.

-- 23. If the products of a chemical reaction contain less potential energy than the reactants, - A. energy has been stored in the molecular bonds of the product. - B. energy has been released by the breaking of molecular bonds. - C. the reaction will be reversible without additional energy input. - D. a synthesis reaction is likely to have occurred. - E. All of these choices are correct.
+- 22. If the products of a chemical reaction contain less potential energy than the reactants, - A. energy has been stored in the molecular bonds of the product. - B. energy has been released by the breaking of molecular bonds. - C. the reaction will be reversible without additional energy input. - D. a synthesis reaction is likely to have occurred. - E. All of these choices are correct.

-Learning Objective: 2.02C.
-Distinguish between chemical reactions that release energy and
+Learning Objective: 02.02C Distinguish between chemical reactions that release energy and those that take in energy.

-- 24. The conversion of ATP into ADP
+- 23. The conversion of ATP into ADP

 - A. adds a phosphate group.

 - B. stores energy in the release of an inorganic phosphate group.

 - C. is an example of a exchange reaction.

 - D. is reversible.

 - E. requires the input of energy.